Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/3-call-own-api-dotnet-core-daemon/README.md

 ## Overview

-This sample demonstrates a .NET Core (Console) calling a .NET Core Web API that is secured using Azure AD.
+This sample demonstrates a .NET Core daemon app calling a .NET Core Web API that is secured using Azure AD CIAM.

 ## Scenario

-1. The client .NET Core (Console) uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain an [Access Token](https://aka.ms/access-tokens) from **Azure AD CIAM**.
+1. The client .NET Core daemon app  obtains a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD CIAM**.
 1. The **access token** is used as a *bearer* token to authorize the user to call the .NET Core Web API protected by **Azure AD CIAM**.
 1. The service uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, check permissions and validate tokens.